section-engineering-education/engineering-education/articles/firebase-email-and-password-authentication-in-android-using-kotlin/index.md

 ![image](org_packages.png "organized packages")

 Next, we need to refactor `MainActivity.kt` and `activity_main.xml` to `HomeActivity.kt` and  `activity_home.xml` respectively.
-You can do this by right clicking on it or by pressing `Shift + F6`.
-Drag  and drop `HomeActivity.kt` class into views.
+You can do this by right-clicking on it or by pressing `Shift + F6`.
+Drag and drop the `HomeActivity.kt` class into views.

 ### Explanation
 Each directory plays an important role in the app's design.

 - `extensions` : holds objects that entails Kotlin extension functions.
 This makes it possible to access and use such functions from any class in the app without creating another instance of their parent.

-- `utils` : contains utilities used in the app.
+- `utils`: contains utilities used in the app.
 In our case, this will only contain firebase utilities.

-- `views` : This contains the UI related classes.
+- `views`: This contains the UI-related classes.

 In advanced architectures like **MVVM**, there are more commonly used packages like the `model` but we're not concerned about them for now.